staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 ## Prevent unnecessary work

-Sebastian came up with the [idea of removing the `<source>`-elemnt](https://github.com/sebastianbergmann/php-code-coverage/pull/1125#issuecomment-3582440397) from the xml coverage report via opt-in flag.
+Sebastian came up with the [suggestion of removing the `<source>`-element](https://github.com/sebastianbergmann/php-code-coverage/pull/1125#issuecomment-3582440397) from the xml coverage report via opt-in flag.

 After playing with the idea it seems this information is not required by Infection, so he added a new [`--exclude-source-from-xml-coverage` CLI option](https://github.com/sebastianbergmann/phpunit/issues/6422) which will be [used by Infection to speedup the coverage generation](https://github.com/infection/infection/pull/2604) when PHPUnit 12.5+ is used.